 MSc Degree in the Sociology of Health 1997

 I have undertaken many, many training sessions and courses since 1998, as well as my formal studies connected to degree work.
 Far too many to mention.

 - I gained a counselling diploma in 2000 having studied and worked in placements in the previous two years

 - I worked within a staff counselling team, on placement, within a London university, until 2003.

 - I have worked in private practice since 2002.

-- I continue to work as Manager for of a highly regarded, NHS supported, counselling service in the voluntary sector.
+- I continue to work as a Manager for a highly regarded, NHS-funded, counselling service in the voluntary sector.
 I've been in post since 2004.

 - I am an experienced group supervisor and trainer, with experience as a counselling group facilitator.